gemeenteshertogenbosch/verzoekregistratiecomponent/INSTALLATION.md

 # Installation
-This document dives a litle bit deeper into installing your component on a kubernetes cluster, looking for information on setting up your component on a lookal maschine?
+This document dives a little bit deeper into installing your component on a kubernetes cluster, looking for information on setting up your component on a local machine?
 Take a look at the [tutorial](TUTORIAL.md) instead.

 ## Setting up helm